A client called last week. Her preferred benefit auction venue is booked, and she’s on the hunt for a new space that will hold 200-250 guests.

 “Can you point me in a few directions?” she asked.

-Here in the Washington, D.C. area I have a list of cool venues to meet her guest count.
+Here in the Washington, D.C. area I have a list of interesting venues to meet her guest count.
 But as this blog is read by auction planners from across the globe, I’m going to be more general.

 Changing your venue is an easy way to give a facelift to your benefit auction and it comes with the added benefit of often increasing attendance, if you select wisely.
 Guests love checking out new venues!